-During Stage 2, Judges will award up to 10 applicants $25,000 in cash awards and a stipend for third-party testing of their material(s).
+In Stage 1, DOE will award up to 10 competitors $25,000 in cash prizes and a stipend for third-party testing of their material(s) during Stage 2.

 According to Wire & Cable Technology International magazine, Tina Kaarsberg, Technology Manager at the U.S. Department of Energy, believes this is a once-in-a-generation opportunity to rewire the American economy.